mkonkel/JetpackComposeNavigation/README.md

 }
 ```

-After adding the created screen to the navigation, we can launch it from the `Forst` screen end examine the countdown
+After adding the created screen to the navigation, we can launch it from the `First` screen end examine the countdown
 functionality.

 ![Coroutines Support](/blog/coroutines_support_6.gif "coroutines support gif")